-Viz Artist is started from various desktop options.
-To start and run Viz Artist a Graphic Hub must also be available.

-Viz Artist can also be started with various options included (see Viz Command Line Options).
-To start Viz Artist with an option or options, the command for that option must be added before Viz Artist startup.
+To start and run Viz Artist, a Graphic Hub must also be available.
+Viz Artist can also be started with certain options enabled or disabled, by passing selected Viz Command Line Options on start.

-This section contains information on the following topics procedures:

 - To Start Viz Artist

 - · To Add a Viz Artist Startup Option

 - To Log in a New User after Viz Artist has Started

 - Log in History

 - To View the Log in History

-- To Close (Quit) or Restart Viz Artist
+- To Close or Restart Viz Artist

-- · Viz Artist 64-Bit or 32-Bit Version
+- Viz Artist 64-Bit or 32-Bit Version

 - Viz Configuration